opensearch-project/documentation-website/_api-reference/cluster-api/cluster-stats.md

 &lt;node-filters&gt; | List | A comma-separated list of [node filters]({{site.url}}{{site.baseurl}}/api-reference/nodes-apis/index/#node-filters) that OpenSearch uses to filter results.

-  Although the `master` node is now called `master` for version 2.0, we retained the `master` field for backwards compatibility.
-If you have a node that has either a `master` role or a `master` role, the `count` increases for both fields by 1.
+  Although the `master` node is now called `cluster_manager` for version 2.0, we retained the `master` field for backwards compatibility.
+If you have a node that has either a `master` role or a `cluster_manager` role, the `count` increases for both fields by 1.
 To see an example node count increase, see the Response sample.
    {: .note }

 ## Response